GGJason/gha-git-credentials/README.md

     - run: |
         yarn run build
         yarn run deploy
-    # publish to a branch in different repo using a PAT generated on that other repo
+    # Publish to a branch in a different repo
+    # using a PAT generated on that other repo.
+    # Option `global` is set to true as the deployment script may create
+    # a temporary local repo for a build and we want it to reuse git user settings.
+    # Option `actor` is assigned as per that different repo cloud user.
-    - uses: oleksiyrudenko/gha-git-credentials@v2-latest
+    - uses: oleksiyrudenko/gha-git-credentials@v2.1
       with:
+        global: true
         name: 'Oleksiy Rudenko'
         email: 'oleksiy.rudenko@domain.com'
         actor: 'OleksiyRudenko'